grvgupta199/ShopBridge/README.md

 # ShopBridge

-  ShopBridge is inventory management system which contains basic CRUD operation.
+  ShopBridge is an inventory management system which provides basic CRUD operation.

 ## Technologies